 Set well back from the road and just a few minutes’ walk from Kenmare town, this neat bungalow set in landscaped gardens has been well known as a B&B for many years - and the current owners, Vince and Mary, do still offer (unregistered) accommodation - although most people head here for the food.

 Vince is the chef and Mary has wide experience in local hotels, and they have continued the Rose Garden’s USP - the seriously delicious food they serve in their café and also the patisserie that’s on sale out front at very reasonable prices.

-The display that greets arriving customers is jaw-droppingly impressive for a small owner-run bakery, ranging from large cakes and tarts – such as almond & pear, or lemon - sold by the slice, to individual tartlets, scones, cupcakes, brownies and croissants.
+The display that greets arriving customers is highly impressive for a small owner-run bakery, ranging from large cakes and tarts – such as almond & pear, or lemon - sold by the slice, to individual tartlets, scones, cupcakes, brownies and croissants.

-And if you fancy a drop of wine with your meal, it will set you back just €3 a glass.
+And if you fancy a drop of wine with your meal, it will set you back just €4.50 a glass.